KnoxxLearning/airbnb-clone-project/README.md

 REST API: Detailed documentation available through the OpenAPI standard, including endpoints for users, properties, bookings, and payments.
 GraphQL API: Provides a flexible query language for retrieving and manipulating data.

+CI/CD Pipelines

+CI/CD Pipelines are automated pipelines for testing and deploying code changes.

+We'll be using Docker as a containerization tool for consistent development and deployment environments.